2row-unb/2r-sys/README.md

 ./run.sh
 ```

 It will open a splitted tmux with all 2RSystem nodes.
-Make sure Mosquitto server is running before.
+Make sure MQTT server is running before.

 Also, you can run without tmux.